 FSSAI Guidelines for Restaurants & Eateries

-There are no such things as unsafe food or unhealthy food, but the preparation of food in an unhygienic manner can make the food unhealthy when it is consumed.
+There are no such things as unsafe or unhealthy food, but food preparation in an unhygienic manner can make the food sick when consumed.
 Various diseases can infect a consumer who consumes unhealthy food.
-Very common infections are vomiting, headaches, dizziness, and shivering.
-All restaurants and eateries have to follow the following FSSAI guidelines to ensure the safety of its consumers in addition to obtaining FSSAI registration.
-This article discusses the hygiene of food, workers, workplace and the cleanliness and disposal of food.
+Prevalent infections are vomiting, headaches, dizziness, and shivering.
+All restaurants and eateries have to follow the following FSSAI guidelines to ensure the safety of their consumers in addition to obtaining FSSAI registration.
+This article discusses the hygiene of food, workers, and the workplace, and the cleanliness and disposal of food.

 Personal Hygiene of Employees

-Before going to work, the worker should make sure that he brushes his teeth, takes a bath, trims his nails, hairs, and beard.
-The employer must ensure that the employee involved in the preparation of food is hygienic and see that he wears clean clothes.
-In case an employee is injured, it is mandatory for him to bandage all his wounds so that there are no germs that would spread from his wound.
+Before going to work, the worker should ensure that he brushes his teeth, bathes, and trims his nails, hair, and beard.
+The employer must ensure that the employee involved in the food preparation is hygienic and that he wears clean clothes.
+In case an employee is injured, he must bandage all his wounds so that there are no germs that would spread from his injury.

-- Employee(s) should not scratch his skin or prick nose and pimples.
+- Employee(s) should not scratch his skin or prick his nose and pimples.

 - Employee(s) should not wear dirty clothes and should not wear accessories while handling food.

-In addition to this, a worker before he enters into a kitchen should wear an apron, gloves and headcover.
-Finally, the worker should wash the hands before beginning to work and should wear clean and covered clothes.
+In addition to this, a worker, before he enters a kitchen, should wear an apron, gloves, and headcover.
+Finally, workers should wash their hands before work and wear clean and covered clothes.

 Food Premises and Facilities

-The walls and ceilings in the food preparation area should be clean, and the walls should be smooth, light-coloured, non-absorbent and should be easy to clean.
-The walls should be painted neatly and properly, and there should be no paints flaking from the walls.
+The walls and ceilings in the food preparation area should be clean, and the walls should be smooth, light-colored, non-absorbent, and should be easy to clean.
+The walls should be painted neatly and adequately, and there should be no paint flaking.
 The windows in these rooms should be covered with wire mesh and shatterproof glasses.
-The doors should have tight air filters or air curtains so that dust particles do not enter the room.
-The ceiling should be kept clean with no wire or electrical fittings hanging from it.
+The doors should have tight air filters or curtains so that dust particles do not enter the room.
+The ceiling should be kept clean with no wires or electrical fittings hanging.
 Proper handwashing areas should be provided along with covered garbage bins in the food preparation area so that the food does not get infected by the germs.
 Spraying of insecticides during food preparation should be strictly prohibited from these premises.

 Handling of Food

-The receiving area should be kept clean and sanitised.
+The receiving area should be kept clean and sanitized.
 The food should be received in clean containers.
-There should be separate containers for vegetarian and non-vegetarian foods and also for cooked and uncooked foods.
-There are certain instructions that are to be followed in the food storage place so that the foods are handled with proper care.
-The place should be cleaned frequently, and it should be well-lit.
+There should be separate containers for vegetarian and non-vegetarian foods and cooked and uncooked foods.
+There are specific instructions to be followed in the food storage place to handle the foods correctly.
+The site should be cleaned frequently, and it should be well-lit.

 Food Serving Area

-Food should be served with the appropriate food equipment and touching food with bare hands should be avoided.
+Food should be served with the appropriate equipment, and touching food with bare hands should be avoided.
 If food is maintained at room temperature, it should be consumed within 4 hours.
-Hot food that is served should be stored above 60-degree Celsius, and cold food should be stored below 5 degree Celsius.
+Hot food that is served should be stored above 60-degree Celsius, and cold food should be kept below 5 degrees Celsius.

 Steps and Facilities for Wash

 The workers and consumers must keep their hands clean at all times.
-It is recommended to a person to wash his/her hands always after touching animals, blowing the nose or sneezing, touching a sick person, handling waste, using the bathroom and after exchanging money.
+It is recommended that a person always wash their hands after touching animals, blowing their nose or sneezing, touching a sick person, handling waste, using the bathroom, and exchanging money.

 According to the setting, two arrangements can be made as part of the handwashing facilities.
 The two settings are the permanent setting and a temporary setting.
-In a permanent setting, there should be a washbasin, soap or a hand wash, towels or tissues and a waste paper basket.
-In the temporary setting, there should be a water container or a bucket with water, a discarding bucket, paper towels and soap.
+In a permanent setting, there should be a washbasin, soap or a hand wash, towels or tissues, and a waste paper basket.
+There should be a water container or a bucket with water, a discarding bucket, paper towels, and soap in the temporary setting.

-Certain steps are to be followed to have a proper hand wash.
-This would ensure the safety of the consumer and also the worker when they come in contact with food.
+Specific steps are to be followed to have a proper hand wash.
+This would ensure the consumer and worker’s safety when they come in contact with food.
 They are as follows.